salimtirit/eulerian-circuit-finder/README.md

 * Rather than using a different version of the algorithm you can find online, I sticked with the one stated in the pseudocode.
 * All roads are one-way, i.e. directed.
 * I was only allowed to utilize the default C++ library.
 No external code was used.

+## Contributing
+If you have any suggestions or find any issues with the code, please feel free to contribute to the project by opening a pull request or creating an issue.

+## Credits
+This is the third project of CMPE250 Data Structures and Algorithms class in Fall 2020